hubert-mazur/Taurus_cpp/README.md

 # C++ programming

-## University: University of Science and Tchnology in Cracow
+## University: University of Science and Technology in Cracow
 ## Faculty: Faculty of Physics and Applied IT
 ## Studies year: FOURTH